Psychology Faculty Research

 Robert J. Padgett, Professor

 B.A.
 Hanover College, M.A., PhD.
 Wayne State University.
-Specialty: Developmental psychology, statistics and measurement.
-Dr. Padgett has a long-standing interest in how young children learn and remember information from activities in which they participate.
-In recent years, however, his work has focused on more social aspects of developmental and personality psychology.
-For example, students in his lab have pursued projects involving the use of theatrical interventions for understanding and improving the social-emotional development of children on the spectrum as well as understanding and reducing faking on personality tests.
-Dr. Padgett’s interest in predictive analytics as a tool for understanding development has also let to student work examining measures of verbal ability as predictors of peer rejection among children from socioeconomically diverse environments as well as identifying experiences that foster flexible and transcendent self-identities among college-aged students.
-Dr. Padgett can be reached at rpadgett@butler.edu.
+Specialty: Developmental psychology, statistics, and measurement.
+Dr. Padgett has a long-standing interest in how young children learn and grow both cognitively and socially from activities in which they actively participate.
+In recent years, his work has focused on the more social aspects of developmental including personality psychology.
+For example, students in his lab have pursued projects involving the use of theatrical interventions for understanding and improving the social-emotional development of children on the spectrum including using film to help such children better understand the thoughts and emotions of others.
+Students in his lab are also currently engaged in examining so-called, “later effects” of being a pediatric cancer survivor and the role their experiences with other survivors may play in reducing such negative social and cognitive outcomes.

-Stacy Wetmore, Assistant Professor
+Stacy Wetmore, Associate Professor

 B.A., M.A.
 University of Alabama Huntsville, Ph.D.
 University of Oklahoma.
 The focus of her research examines the intersection between cognition and the legal system.
 Dr. Wetmore’s current focus is on informant witnesses.
 Jailhouse informants are one of the leading causes of wrongful conviction, yet little is known about this form of evidence.
 How do jurors perceive and weigh this information?
 How accurate is informant testimony?
 Are effective safeguards in place to protect against false testimony?
 Her secondary interest is in eyewitness identifications.
 At its core an eyewitness identification procedure is a memory test.
 She is looking into ways that we can either improve the existing test (most commonly a lineup) or create new ways to assess an eyewitness’s memory.
 In addition, she is interested in identifying if there are other measures that can help inform us whether an individual is likely to be accurate.
 Dr. Wetmore can be reached at swetmore@butler.edu.